asasher/visb/README.md

 - [x] Compute beat grid offset based on tap tempo.
 - [x] Use Infinite Queries to load more playlists and tracks.
 - [x] Handled sorting of more than 100 items.
-- [ ] Use zustand for managin state.
 - [ ] Fix the song is stuck on previous song when playing the next song, bug.
 It's very annoying.
+Can it be fixed by managing player state better?